ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-d one in his dishonest career.
+one in his dishonest career.
 Central Presbyterian.

 WE FADE.—We extract the following